seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-link.rst

 .. option:: -v

  Verbose mode.
-Print information about what :program:`llvm-link` is doing.
+Print information about what :program:`llvm37-link` is doing.
  This typically includes a message for each bitcode file linked in and for each library found.

 EXIT STATUS
 -----------

-If :program:`llvm-link` succeeds, it will exit with 0.
+If :program:`llvm37-link` succeeds, it will exit with 0.
 Otherwise, if an error occurs, it will exit with a non-zero value.